zibo-kth/starter-academic-v2/content/authors/admin/_index.md

 I graduated from Department of Aeronautical and Vehicle Engineering, KTH Royal Institute of Technology in April 2019 and received a PhD in Vehicle and Maritime Engineering (majored in *Engineering Acoustics*).
 I work as a research engineer in China after my graduation and collaborate with universities and industries on several NVH-related research projects.

-I summarize my research into the following keywords: Acoustics; Vibroacoustics; Acoustic/elastic wave propagation; Sound insulation and absorption; Sound radiation; Structural analysis; Finite Element method; Signal analysis, Acoustic measurement.
+I summarize my background into the following keywords: Acoustic metamaterials; Vibroacoustics; Acoustic/elastic wave propagation; Sound insulation and absorption; Sound radiation; NVH control; Structural analysis; Finite Element method; Signal analysis, Acoustic measurement.

 During my doctoral research, I mainly focused on the subject of vibroacoustics, especially the vibroacoustic behaviour of acoustic metamaterials, with the aim to improve the sound insulation performance of different types of structures through a metamaterial design.
 The research was based on the theoretical investigation and numerical simulation.
 My doctoral thesis is a compilation work of my publications, entitled: [*Design of Soundproof Panels via Metamaterial Concept*](publication/liu2019design/).